 If you approach an dealer saying you "want to sell an Audubon print" you may be disappointed in the response.
 The reason a dealer won't leap at the chance you are offering is because there are MILLIONS of Audubon prints in circulation.
 Only a tiny percentage have any value to anyone but the owner.
 For every query that involves an item of interest, there will be hundreds that do not.
 So if you find the response to your telephone call to be brusque, unenthused or unhelpful, try seeing it from the dealer's point of view.
 Help yourself -- figure out what you have before you try to sell it.
-It is always better to know what you are selling so that you do not have to rely on information from the person to whom you are trying to sell it.
+You are likely to be do better, knowing for yourself what you actually have, than relying on the people who are your most likely buyers.

 Most of the prints about which I get inquiries are NOT valuable -- the vast majority are Havell Edition reproductions (reduced down from the original size).
 These prints are not rare nor collectible.
 Any value they have is sentimental or decorative.
 Sentimental value arises from personal associations and is not transferable to others -- it cannot be translated into money.
 Decorative value is what people would typically pay to own an item because they like it.
 It is usually based on how the item looks and individual tastes.
 Original Audubons have collectible value as well.
 People are willing to pay more for them because they are antiques, they are rare and they have historical significance.